MD Auto Insurance Requirements

 • $30,000 for bodily injury per person

-Roadway Insurance providers are car insurance experts, specially trained to help you choose the coverage to best suit your needs.
+However, we recommend considering higher limits and additional coverage options to ensure adequate protection.
+Roadway Insurance providers are car insurance experts.
+Our trained team will help you choose the coverage to best suit your needs.
 We offer a variety of My MD Auto policies to Maryland and DC drivers with different types of coverage.

 Roadway Auto offers discount car insurance even if you have a less-than-perfect driving record.
-Roadway Auto has you covered for drivers who need My MD Auto (MAIF) insurance.
+Roadway Auto has coverage for drivers who need My MD Auto (MAIF) insurance.

 Auto Liability Insurance

-Each state requires a minimum of auto liability insurance.
+Each state requires minimum coverage of auto liability insurance.
 Maryland car insurance laws require 30/60/15.
-Liability protects you from damage you do to others, including bodily injury or property damage.
-Liability car insurance also covers legal fees when needed.
+Liability protects you from damage you do to others, including bodily injury and property damage.
+Liability car insurance can also cover legal fees.

 • ‘Bodily injury liability’ pays for medical expenses, pain and suffering, and lost wages.